 Intellectual Integrity and Honesty

-The ability of senior students to take a long look at the concepts that have been with them for a long time and to compare them with results of research and developing trends requires intellectual and personal integrity.
+The ability of senior participants to take a long look at the concepts that have been with them for a long time and to compare them with results of research and developing trends requires intellectual and personal integrity.

 This integrity enables flexibility, non-entrenchment in sector oriented interests' system, respect for neighboring systems and realizing the importance of an honest and fair dialog.